comphy-lab/documentationWeb/.github/Website-generator-readme.md

 - The website uses a custom template based on the Basilisk documentation.
 - The documentation generation process is designed to handle C/C++, Python, Shell, and Markdown files.
 - The website includes features like code highlighting, navigation, and search.
-- SEO optimization is included to improve search engine visibility.
+- SEO is included to improve search engine visibility.